jamedge/moonlight/moonlight-api/README.md

 - adding and retrieving ETL jobs metadata such as name, purpose, owner, inputs, outputs, etc. as well as open map for any additional details that might further describe the underlying job.
 - retrieving lineage graph data in form of json or html
-- TODO: generating html reports describing the jobs and lineage
+- generating html report describing the jobs and lineage

 ## Deployment